Namaeus/Codesign_ReadMe/cd_props.md

  **6.** Add the script to your server start config: `start cd_props`.
 The name of the folder must not be changed or the script will not function correctly.

 ### Default Key-binds
+*By default, you will be able to open the main props UI by using a keybind or a command, the command is `prop` by default*
 > Numpad Minus - Open the main props UI menu.

 > L - Pickup/drop props on the floor.